 - Signs of permethrin poisoning usually develop within a few hours.
 Sometimes you may not see signs of poisoning for up to 72 hours.
 The most obvious signs include:

 - Muscle tremors

 - Dilated pupils

 - If your cat shows any of these symptoms, visit a veterinarian immediately.
 It is critical that your cat is taken immediately to the veterinarian if you suspect they have been poisoned.
-Urgent treatment is imperative.
+Urgent treatment is crucial.

 - From recorded cases, anywhere between 10% and 40% of poisoned cats may die or need to be euthanized because of the severity of the poisoning.